 The exact cause of bunions is unknown, but there are certain conditions and activities that can contribute to their development.
 These include wearing tight or ill-fitting shoes, having flat feet or high arches, and having arthritis or other joint disorders.
 Heredity can also play a role in developing bunions.

-See also What is Royal Penguin Animal
+See also What is Rhino Beetle Animal

 Symptoms